Root Canal Therapy

 For a professional evaluation and treatment of root canal, contact No Gaps Dental today – call our Sydney Dental Clinic at (02) 80076727.

 In the past, if you had a diseased tooth or one with a badly injured nerve, there would have been no way to save it.
 With Root Canal Therapy, you can save your natural tooth and avoid extraction.
-Not only do you restore the natural tooth back to its original condition, you avoid having to undergo potentially expensive restorative treatments and the need for artificial teeth replacements.
+Not only do you restore the natural tooth back to its original condition, you avoid having to undergo potentially expensive restorative dentistry and the need for artificial teeth replacements.

 Unfortunately, some patients avoid Root Canal Therapy believing that the procedure may be painful.
 In reality, the Root Canal is a very safe and effective treatment that dentists routinely perform with a high degree of success.
 Instead of inducing pain and discomfort, the therapy actually helps to relieve the painful symptoms that come with an inflamed or infected pulp.